-The count down for the Madhya Pradesh assembly elections 2018 has begun and both the national parties, the Indian National Congress and the Bharatiya Janata Party are gearing up to conquer the throne of the second largest state of India.
+The countdown for the Madhya Pradesh assembly elections 2018 has begun and both the national parties, the Indian National Congress and the Bharatiya Janata Party are gearing up to conquer the throne of the second largest state of India.
 Elections are scheduled to be held in the month of the November.
-Madhya Pradesh assembly elections 2018 are important for both the parties as, for Congress it is a chance to rewrite the history by completing the story of victory , which was left incomplete in Gujarat.
-On the other hand it is very much important for BJP too as they cannot lose to Congress at this crucial moment when 2019 elections are round the corner , also they have to compensate for the damage during Gujarat elections.
+Madhya Pradesh assembly elections 2018 are important for both the parties as, for Congress, it is a chance to rewrite the history by completing the story of victory, which was left incomplete in Gujarat.
+On the other hand, it is very much important for BJP too as they cannot lose to Congress at this crucial moment when 2019 elections are around the corner, also they have to compensate for the damage during Gujarat elections.
 Thus, our country is awaiting to host biggest political battlefields in the heart of India during November.

 Not only M.P is the second largest state of India, it also holds political significance, as M.P holds 40 seats out of 543 ( +2 Anglo-Indians) in Lok Sabha and a population of 72,597,565 approx. 73.34 million people & ranks 5th in terms of population in India according to 2011 census.
 Besides the factual significance, M.P is seen as a battleground for both Congress & BJP.

-For congress it’s an opportunity to rejuvenate the race & avenge the Gujarat loss.
+For Congress, it’s an opportunity to rejuvenate the race & avenge the Gujarat loss.
 It just missed the chance of making government in BJP’s home ground & BJP had managed to save Gujarat with hand full seats.
-BJP got 99 seats & congress managed to secure 77 seats out of 182 seats.
+BJP got 99 seats & Congress managed to secure 77 seats out of 182 seats.
 Though BJP had retained its power in Gujarat, it seems to be the biggest scar on BJP’s image, as it almost lost its home ground to Congress.
-If congress manages to win the M.P elections it may not only come back to the 2019 election race but can also strengthen the roots of Rahul Gandhi & his position in Indian politics, where as the M.P elections has become a matter of prestige for the BJP.
+If Congress manages to win the M.P elections it may not only come back to the 2019 election race but can also strengthen the roots of Rahul Gandhi & his position in Indian politics, whereas the M.P elections have become a matter of prestige for the BJP.

-Can BJP overcome the Anti-incumbency factor, which is at rise in Madhya Pradesh assembly elections 2018 ?
+Can BJP overcome the Anti-incumbency factor in Madhya Pradesh assembly elections 2018?

 BJP president Amit Shah has announced that Chief Minister Shivraj Singh Chouhan would lead the party’s fight in the Madhya Pradesh assembly elections 2018.
 BJP is ruling in M.P since 2003 & Chouhan has been the Chief Minister of M.P since 2005 that means Chouhan has ruled M.P for more than 13 years, that’s why Amit Shah has no hesitation in coming up with Chouhan’s face for next assembly elections.

-Will the alleged “scams” effect the upcoming Madhya Pradesh assembly elections 2018 ?
+Will the alleged “scams” affect the upcoming Madhya Pradesh assembly elections 2018?

-All you need to know about Vyapam scam and its effect on Madhya Pradesh assembly elections 2018
+Vyapam scam and its effect on Madhya Pradesh assembly elections 2018 –

 Starting with the biggest scam of all ‘the Vyapam scam.’
 The Vyapam scam was an entrance examination, admission & recruitment scam that was happened in Madhya Pradesh in 2013.
 It involved politicians, senior and junior officials and businessmen systematically employing imposters to write papers, manipulate exam hall seating arrangements and supply forged answer sheets by bribing officials.